-- 2.01 The Employer recognizes the Union as the sole and exclusive bargaining agent for all Graduate and Registered Nurses employed in a nursing capacity at its homes, save and except the Director of Nursing and persons above the rank of Director of Nursing. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of seventy-five (75) bi-weekly hours, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
+- 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of more than twenty-four (24) hours per week, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work.

+- (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
 Such employee has the option of refusing work when it is made available to them, however, it is also understood that a casual part-time employee cannot unreasonably or consistently refuse to work shifts. - 2.03 Whenever the feminine pronoun is used in this agreement, it includes the masculine and non-binary pronoun, where the context so requires and vice-versa.
-Where the singular is used, it may also be deemed to mean the plural and vice-versa. - 2.04 Work of the Bargaining Unit - (a) In order to protect the standard of nursing care, the Employer shall not contract out the work normally performed by members of this bargaining unit except: - i) For purposes of instruction,
+Where the singular is used, it may also be deemed to mean the plural and vice-versa.

+2.04 Work of the Bargaining Unit

-- ii) In the event of an emergency situation, - iii) When performing developmental or experimental work, or - iv) When employees are not available due to an employee not reporting for work as scheduled or not being available for work. - (b) Reassignment to other employees of work normally performed by members of the bargaining unit shall not result in the termination, layoff or reduction in hours of any member of the bargaining unit. - (c) When it is decided to not fill a position following an employee's resignation, the Home will provide the rationale in writing for this decision to the Union.
+- (a) In order to protect the standard of nursing care, the Employer shall not contract out the work normally performed by members of this bargaining unit except: - i) For purposes of instruction, - ii) In the event of an emergency situation, - iii) When performing developmental or experimental work, or - iv) When employees are not available due to an employee not reporting for work as scheduled or not being available for work. - (b) Reassignment to other employees of work normally performed by members of the bargaining unit shall not result in the termination, layoff or reduction in hours of any member of the bargaining unit. - (c) When it is decided to not fill a position following an employee's resignation, the Home will provide the rationale in writing for this decision to the Union.
 The Union may request a meeting to make representations on this matter.